alexkademan/wfca/training_and_education.md

 excerpt: WFCA contractors lead the industry in providing mandatory upgrade training, state approved apprenticeships and job specific training required to provide top workplace performance.
 ---

+WFCA contractors lead the industry in providing mandatory upgrade training, state approved apprenticeships and job specific training required to provide top workplace performance.

-If you're looking for opportunities, WFCA offers the following training programs and more.
+WFCA offers the following opportunities for training programs and more.

 * OSHA 10/30
 * Lift Certification